-The Committee also acts as "US Risk Committee" in accordance with the provisions laid down by Section 165 of the Dodd-Frank Act and the tighter supervisory standards envisaged for foreign banks operating in the United States issued by the Federal Reserve.
+The Committee also acts as "US Risks Committee" in accordance with the provisions laid down by Section 165 of the Dodd-Frank Act and the tighter supervisory standards envisaged for foreign banks operating in the United States issued by the Federal Reserve.

-In said role, with reference to the support activity in the supervision of the transactions carried out by Group units located in the United States, the Committee supports the Board of Directors in evaluating the adequacy - and in the periodic review - of the Group's risk governance policies with respect to all the aforesaid transactions.
+In said role, with reference to the support activity in the supervision of the transactions carried out by Group units located in the United States, the Committee supports the Board of Directors in assessing the adequacy - and in the periodic review - of the Group's risk governance policies with respect to all the aforesaid transactions.
 It ensures that the said policies are actually implemented and that it receives sufficient information for the performance of its duties.

-Committee members are in possession of such expertise, skills and experience as to be able to fully understand and monitor the Bank's risk strategies and guidelines.
+Committee members are in possession of expertise, skills and experience as to be able to fully understand and monitor the Bank's risk strategies and guidelines.
 The Risks Committee meetings are attended, without voting rights, by a member of the Management Control Committee designated by the same in rotation, in order to ensure coordination in the performance of the respective duties and functions.
+The presence of a common component between the Risks Committee and the Remuneration Committee ensures adequate interaction with the issues relating to remuneration and incentive policies.